How to get Jobs in South Korea for Indians?

 Depending on the nature of the work and duration, you can apply for it.
-For example, E-1 Professor, E-2 Foreign Language Teacher, E-5 Special profession, C-4 Short Term Employment, etc.
+For example, E-1 Professor, E-2 Foreign Language Teacher, E-5 Special professional, C-4 Short Term Employment, etc.

 Most times, you also require sponsorship from the company.
 There may be some other conditions, too, with specific visas.
 So, check out the exact requirements.

-You can only do this 6 months after the arrival date and need approval from your institution.
+You can only do this 6 months after arrival and need approval from your institution.

 Should you consider working in Korea?